buildbot/buildbot/www/guanlecoja/README.md

 * `generatedfixtures`(function): customizing endpoint for generating the fixtures
 * `ngclassify`(function): customizing endpoint for ngClassify, directly passed to gulp-ngclassify
 * `karma`(object): customized options for karma.
 See karma documentation for more information.
+* `devserver.port`: the port used for the developement server

 ### Usage